MI-Mahin/data-sense/README.md

 ## Features

-- **Natural Language to SQL** - Convert plain English questions into SQL queries using OpenAI/Gemini
+- **Natural Language to SQL** - Convert plain English questions into SQL queries using OpenAI / Gemini
 - **Interactive Data Visualization** - Beautiful charts and graphs powered by Matplotlib
 - **Real-time Statistics** - Automatic calculation of averages, min/max, and statistical insights
 - **CSV Export** - Export query results to CSV files with one click